pierrerolland/imagick-bundle/README.md

 This bundle provides some functions to manipulate images, via the generic Imagick extension.

 Still in development.
-Currently, only one operation is available : changing opacity

 ## Features

 - Create filters that you will call in your Twig files.
 These filters can combine several operations on your images
 - Use some Imagick functions as a Symfony 2 service
 - Modified images are stored in a customized cache directory
+- Possibility to use all Imagick methods

 ## Available operations